PC Gaming Vs. Console Gaming – Which One Is Better

 Every individual PC is made up of different components that ultimately influence its performance and pricing.

-You’ll need a processor, a motherboard, a graphics card, RAM, the SSD & HDD, along with steady power supply to keep the entire system functioning.
+You’ll need a processor, a motherboard, a graphics card, RAM, the SSD & HDD, along with a steady power supply to keep the entire system functioning.

 Based on their performance levels, gaming PCs generally fall under the following price categories: